MicrosoftDocs/ATADocs/ATPDocs/investigate-entity.md

 - Kerberos pre-authentication not required
 - Account disabled

 Azure ATP lets you know if these flags are On or Off in Azure Active Directory.
-Colorful icons indicate that the flag is on in Active Directory; in the example below, only **Account disabled** is On in Active Directory.
+Colored icons and the corresponding toggle indicate the status of each flag.
+In the example below, only **Password never expires** is On in Active Directory.

  ![user account control flags](./media/user-access-flags.png)